 Enter the balance, if any.
-The balance is the total countable unearned income.
+This balance is the total countable unearned income.

-Do you have any earned income?
-If so, enter your gross earned income before any deductions.
+Enter the combined total of both spouses' gross earned income before any deductions.
 Earned income includes any income on which Social Security taxes are paid or are payable, honoraria, and book royalties.
-Gross income does not include earned income put into a cafeteria plan through work for child care or medical expenses, because that income is not subject to Social Security taxes.
-2
+Remember, if the ineligible spouse provides IHSS services to the applicant, then the IHSS provider income is not counted.
+Also, gross income does not include earned income put into a cafeteria plan for child care or medical expenses, because that income is not subject to Social Security taxes.

-TIP: If you are self-employed, your gross earned income means your adjusted gross income - that is, your gross income receipts less IRS allowable deductions.3
+TIP: If you are self-employed, your gross earned income means your adjusted gross income - that is, your gross income receipts less IRS allowable deductions.